The Elements of Collaborative Research

 Productive Conflict

-Conflict can be both a resource and a challenge – productive conflict can expand thinking, lead to new knowledge, and stimulate new directions for research.
-On the other hand, unproductive conflict, impedes effective team functioning and stifles scientific advancement.
+Conflict can be both a resource and a challenge – productive conflict expands thinking, leads to greater shared knowledge, and stimulates new directions for research.
+Unproductive conflict impedes effective team functioning and stifles scientific advancement.

 Team Evolution and Dynamics